Lesterpaintstheworld/terminal-velocity/docs/AGENTS.md

 # KinOS Agents

 ## SpecificationsAgent
 - Responsible for analyzing initial requests, defining technical requirements, and maintaining specification consistency throughout the project.
+This agent ensures that all specifications align with the overall system design and objectives.
 - Interacts with other agents to ensure the specifications are aligned with the overall system design and objectives.

 ## ProductionAgent